okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/monitor/index.md

 See [Useful System Log Queries](https://support.okta.com/help/s/article/Useful-System-Log-Queries?language=en_US&_ga=2.122976834.831546547.1618838361-957571954.1617637001) for common log query use cases.

-> **NOTE**: When you test your custom monitoring tool, use the Admin Console for verification or troubleshooting purposes by comparing the system logs from the Admin Console with the system logs received in your custom tool.
+> **NOTE**: When you test your custom monitoring tool, use the Admin Console for verification or troubleshooting purposes.
+Compare the system logs from the Admin Console with the system logs received in your custom tool.

 ## Download system logs for analysis

-You can use the Admin Console to manually download a CSV file of system logs available in Okta for analysis, archiving, or to be sent to data lakes.
+You can use the Admin Console to manually download CSV files of system log query results for analysis, archiving, or to be sent to data lakes.
 See [System Logs](https://help.okta.com/en/prod/Content/Topics/Reports/Reports_SysLog.htm).

 ## Enable and configure Okta ThreatInsight

 The [Okta ThreatInsight](https://help.okta.com/en/prod/Content/Topics/Security/threat-insight/ti-index.htm)  feature aggregates data across Okta customers to detect malicious IP addresses that attempt credential-based attacks.
-You can enable ThreatInsight in the Admin Console, through [Security > General > Okta ThreatInsight Settings](https://help.okta.com/en/prod/Content/Topics/Security/threat-insight/configure-threatinsight.htm), or through the [ThreatInsight configuration API](https://developer.okta.com/docs/reference/api/threat-insight/).
+You can enable ThreatInsight in the Admin Console, through the [Okta ThreatInsight Settings](https://help.okta.com/en/prod/Content/Topics/Security/threat-insight/configure-threatinsight.htm), or through the [ThreatInsight configuration API](https://developer.okta.com/docs/reference/api/threat-insight/).

-Once enabled, Okta captures access attempts from malicious IPs in the system logs.
+After ThreadInsight is enabled, Okta captures access attempts from malicious IPs in the system logs.
 You can also configure to block access from the malicious IPs to your Okta org.

-## Monitor rate limit thresholds
+## Monitor rate limit warnings and violations

 To mitigate denial-of-service attacks and abusive actions, Okta enforces rate limits on API requests as well as other end-user inbound and outbound operations.
 See [Rate limit overview](/docs/reference/rate-limits/) for details.